-It is commonly known that having a solid household budget is an essential part of managing your money responsibly and keeping debt to a minimum.
-However, it isn’t just enough to establish a budget and hope for the best.
-You’ve got to set a budget that works for you in the long term as well as adopt habits and practices that will make your budget successful.
+Having a solid household budget is an essential part of managing your money responsibly and keeping debt to a minimum.
+However, it isn’t enough to make a budget and hope for the best.
+You must create a budget that works for you in the long term, and adopt habits and practices that will make your budget successful.

 “It’s great if you’ve got a good budget on paper, but you need to use tools and behaviour around budgeting to ensure that you can translate your budget from theory into action on a daily basis,” says Jeff Schwartz, executive director, Consolidated Credit Counseling Services of Canada.

 Do you have a budget that works?
-Budgeting is the best way to ensure that you spend within your means, keep your debt low and build up savings at the same time.
-To learn more about how budgeting can benefit you, contact one of our trained credit counsellors at 1-888-294-3130 or get started with our free online debt analysis .
+Making a budget is the best way to ensure that you spend within your means, keep your debt low and build up savings at the same time.

 Want to be successful with your budget?
 Here is our advice:

-When you make your budget, it is important to split out your income into different categories to cover your expenses.
-However, you need to track what you are actually spending to see if you are on track with your budget.
+When you make your budget, it is important to categorize your income to cover your expenses.
+Track what you’re spending to see if you are on track with your budget.

-Create a budget before the beginning of the month
+2: Create it before the start of the month

-If you create your budget mid-month, you are really only playing catch up until the following month.
-You are better off to spend some time in advance planning out your budget before you get paid, so that you can execute your plan most effectively when you get your income in hand and then go from there.
+If you make your budget mid-month, you are playing catch up until the following month.
+You are better off spending time in advance to plan your budget before you get paid, so you can execute your plan most effectively when you have income in hand.

-In order for your budget to be successful, you need to value your budget as the absolute priority in your household.
-That means not making purchases until you’ve consulted the budget and living a cash lifestyle as best you can.
+For your budget to be successful, you need to value it as the absolute financial priority in your household.
+That means not making purchases until you’ve consulted the budget, and living a cash lifestyle as best you can.

 Consulting the budget before a purchase will eliminate impulse purchases that can derail your budget and cause you to go into debt.

-Learning about your finances not only makes you aware of your options with your money, but it also helps you to connect the dots between your behaviour and your financial success.
-It can be very motivating when you understand how your sacrifices will improve your financial situation and conversely, the negative impact and overall cost of debt on your finances if you spend beyond your means.
+Learning about your finances makes you more aware of your money, and helps you connect the dots between your behaviour and your financial success.
+It can be very motivating to understand how your sacrifices will improve your financial situation.
+Conversely, you’ll understand the negative impact and overall cost of debt on your finances if you spend beyond your means.

-If you feel pressured by friends or family (or even society at large) to measure your success by having a big house, a fancy car or other material things, you may be doomed to be eternally spending beyond your means, which means that you’ll always be shouldering debt.
+If you feel pressured by friends or family (or even society at large) to measure your success by having a big house, a fancy car or other material things, you may be doomed to eternally spend beyond your means, and you’ll always be shouldering debt.

 Adjust your attitude towards spending and material things.
 Simplify your life and learn to find joy and satisfaction from free (or low cost) things and experiences.
 Don’t try to keep up with the Joneses.

-Make a point of revisiting your budget every quarter to see if it is working.
-Measure your progress to your goals.
-If there is a disconnect between your goals and your budget, it is a good idea to tweak them to ensure your success.
+Make a point of revisiting your budget every quarter to see if it’s working.
+Measure your progress toward your goals.
+If there’s a disconnect between your goals and your budget, it’s a good idea to tweak them to ensure your success.

-It’s one thing to establish a budget, but if you identify a system that works for your personality and preferences, you will be more able to execute your budget plans on a daily basis.
+As you establish a budget, identify a system that works for your personality and preferences.
+You’ll execute your budget plans on a daily basis more easily.

-There are numerous free (or low cost) apps or software that lets you set a budget and monitor your spending.
-If you prefer something low-tech, there is nothing wrong with an old-fashioned accounts book.
-Some people like to use the envelope method to divvy up cash for expenses, just make sure you tally receipts to balance the books.
+There are numerous free (or low cost) apps that let you set a budget and monitor your spending.
+If you prefer something low tech, there is nothing wrong with an old-fashioned accounts book.
+Some people like to use the envelope method to divvy up cash for expenses; just make sure you tally receipts to balance the books.

 Adopt frugality as a way of life to ensure that you’ve always got the cash flow to stick to your budget.
-Wherever possible, buy something second-hand, which will automatically cut your costs.
-Be prepared to shop around for each and every purchase.
+Wherever possible, buy something second-hand, which will cut your costs.
+Be prepared to shop around for every purchase.

-DIY wherever you can and don’t pay a premium for convenience.
+Do things yourself wherever you can, and don’t pay a premium for convenience.
 Get rid of expensive habits (i.e. smoking, drinking, playing the lottery).
-Avoid eating out, except for on special occasions.
+Avoid eating out, except on special occasions.

-Many people receive a cost of living increase every year in an effort to match inflation.
-However, the reality is that in many cities the cost of living outpaces income, even with these increases.
+Many people receive a cost of living raise each year, to match inflation.
+The reality is that in many cities, the cost of living outpaces income, even with these increases.